HxyScotthuang/HC-MPNN/README.md

 ```

 ## Reproducing the experiments
-To reproduce the experiments, you need to specify the corresponding arguments shown in the src/config.py file.
+To reproduce the experiments of HCNet, you need to specify the corresponding arguments shown in the src/config.py file.
 For example, if there is GPU support, then
 ```
 python main.py
 ```